SiddhantSingh0501/clos8-style-sense-ai/README.md

 - Database storage (clothing items and outfits)
 - Image storage (clothing images)

-To set up Supabase for this project, see the [Supabase Setup Guide](./SUPABASE-SETUP.md).

 ## Local Development

 If you want to work locally using your own IDE, you can clone this repo and push changes: